 If you're not convinced yet about emptying your pipeline, see how other countries have experienced sales performance success by doing just that.

 P.S.
-If you liked this post, check out Sales Pipeline Academy.
+If you liked this post, check out our Sales Pipeline Course.
 We’ve distilled our sales management experience into 11 actionable emails over 25 days.
 It’s not bedtime reading, and there is some homework involved, but the feedback has been great, so check it out.

 Illustration courtesy: patent for Method of making a pipeline pig brush and brush assembly.